tensorflow/models/research/domain_adaptation/README.md

 "Unsupervised Pixel-Level Domain Adaptation with Generative Adversarial Networks" paper by Bousmalis K., et al. (presented at CVPR 2017).
 The paper can be found here: https://arxiv.org/abs/1612.05424.
-PixelDA aims to perform domain adaptation by transfering the visual style of the target domain (which has few or no labels) to a source domain (which has many labels).
+PixelDA aims to perform domain adaptation by transferring the visual style of the target domain (which has few or no labels) to a source domain (which has many labels).
 This is accomplished using a Generative Adversarial Network (GAN).